 Lately, we’ve been discussing how to develop a food delivery platform.
 But building an app is actually only half the problem.
 There are some challenges associated with maintaining a food delivery platform that usually stay in the shadows.

 After carefully studying some of the existing food ordering and delivery solutions, we discovered that there’s an obvious problem with their menu and order aggregation systems.
-So today, we’re going to take a closer look at this problem and the mess it’s already created.
+So today, we’re going to take a closer look at the top challenges in food delivery and the mess they've already created.
 Moreover, we’ll suggest how you can avoid the risks of being destroyed by unhappy audience.

 Price discrepancies and unhappy customers